Aeonss/StitchTool/README.md

 8. Choose the amount of images to be split into.

 <h3>Stitching</h3>
-1. Select the "Stitch" teal radio button
+1. Select the "Stitch" teal radio button.
-2. Select the "Vertical" or "Horizontal" blue radio button
+2. Select the "Vertical" or "Horizontal" blue radio button.
-3. Select the input images you want to stitch.
+3. Select the input images you want to stitch with the green button.
 You can choose an entire folder of images, or you can choose specific images.
 4. Select output location with the green "Browse Output Location" button.
 If not selected, it defaults to the user's folder.
 5. Input the image name in the red textbox.
 If not inputted, it generates a random 10 character name.
 6. (Optional) Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button to denoise and/or scale during the process.
 7. Click the run button at the bottom.

 <h3>Splitting</h3>
-1. Select the "Split" teal radio button
+1. Select the "Split" teal radio button.
 2. From the blue dropdown menu, select the specific option you want.
-3. Select the folder of images you want to split.
+3. Select the folder of images you want to split with the green button.
 4. Select output location with the green "Browse Output Location" button.
 If not selected, it defaults to the user's folder.
 5. Input the image name in the red textbox.
 If not inputted, it defaults to "StitchTool-".
 6. (Optional) Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button to denoise and/or scale during the process.